JohanKlingstrom/JohanKlingstrom/README.md

 # Hey!
 I'm Johan 🌌
 ![banner](https://user-images.githubusercontent.com/75391606/170718709-922b64f0-d982-46c3-aa1e-c2c83b98c881.gif)

-I'm a frontend dev student at Hyper Island in Stockholm!
+I'm a frontend dev student at Hyper Island in Stockholm.
 I'm also many other things, like an electronic musician, DJ, video game nerd, ramen enthusiast and friend of cats.

-## Some quick fun little notes about me
-* Five years of professional experience editing esports data 🕹️
-* Over two million streams on Spotify 🎵
-* Studied philosophy at Stockholms University 💭

 ## What am I doing right now?
 🚀 Currently I'm on a journey of trying to find my place in the world of programming.
 Logic and exploring patterns has always been fun to me, growing up in love with video games and electronic music.
 Getting into code the past year with that perspective has been fun so far, and I'm excited to learn how to make more cool stuff!